Annatkachev/test_task_simplified/README.md

 The samples_simplified.csv table contains basic description of samples: tissue of origin, as well as the experimental group of the mouse - young or old.

+The sample ID such as "2018-06-10_rats_MS58_Plasma_pos" links the two tables together.

 Number of samples:
 ![image](https://github.com/Annatkachev/test_task_simplified/assets/16876840/1125babe-ee85-404a-9ea1-e3e164ec53ec)